adnanh/webhook/README.md

 Visiting `http://ip:port` will show version, uptime and number of hooks the webhook is serving.

 ## Todo
-* Add support for passing parameters from payload to the command that gets executed as part of the hook
 * Add support for ip white/black listing
 * Add "match-regex" rule
 * ???